webysther/composer-meta-qa/README.md

+# PHP Quality Assurance Tools

-# Metapackage for PHP QA Tools
+## Composer Meta Package for PHP QA Tools

 This is a composer meta package for installing PHP Quality Assurance Tools with only one dependency, based on [h4cc/phpqatools](https://github.com/h4cc/phpqatools).